SamWechter/Marvel-Power-Grid-Cards/readme.txt

-This project was created as Project 3 for Undergraduate Seminar in Data Visualization (IGME-590-03) during the Fall Semester of the 2013-2014 academic year at RIT.
+This project was created as Project 3 for Undergraduate Seminar in Data Visualization during Fall 2013 at RIT.
 All of the code on this project is mine with the exception of the jQuery library (located in the js directory) and the PowerTip plugin for jQuery (located in the src and css directories).